Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 References

-1. Fred Loya Insurance, Car Insurance Coverage, including liability, comprehensive, collision, medical payments, rental reimbursement, and roadside assistance coverage descriptions.
+1. Fred Loya Insurance, Car Insurance Coverage, including liability, vehicle coverage, medical coverage, uninsured motorist coverage, roadside assistance and rental reimbursement descriptions.
 Source

-2. National Association of Insurance Commissioners, What You Should Know About Auto Insurance Coverage, including lender-required comprehensive and collision coverage for auto loans.
+2. National Association of Insurance Commissioners, What You Should Know About Auto Insurance Coverage, including lender-required comprehensive and collision coverage guidance.
 Source

-6. National Association of Insurance Commissioners, Comparing Online Auto Insurance Quotes, including deductible and premium comparison guidance.
+4. National Association of Insurance Commissioners, Comparing Online Auto Insurance Quotes, including guidance to compare matching coverage and deductibles.
 Source